Philippus/sbt-license-check/README.md

 This plugin reports the licenses used in your sbt project.
 It is a limited version of the no-longer maintained [sbt-licence-report](https://github.com/sbt/sbt-license-report).

-Add the moment it has only one command `licenciasReport` which returns a tree of dependencies along with the licenses found, grouped by organization.
+At the moment it has only one command `licenciasReport` which returns a tree of dependencies along with the licenses found, grouped by organization.
 If a dependency has no licence, or it cannot be found it returns `no licence specified`.
 Setting `useCoursier` to `false` before running the command yields in some cases different/better results.